 The popularity of audiobooks has skyrocketed over the last five years, now that we all have computers in our pockets and air-pods in our ears every minute of the day.
 You might find that the book you’re having trouble with isn’t so difficult, depressing, or dull when you’re listening to it rather than reading it.
 For your brain, listening to an audiobook is not all that different from reading, and you have the added benefit of maximising that dead time you spend commuting or washing dishes.
-Amazon has literally thousands of books available via Audible audiobooks, which you can listen to on almost any device that plays audio.
+Amazon has literally thousands of books available via Audible audiobooks, which you can play on almost any device.

 2. Take notes as you go.

-This might only work if you’re a massive nerd, but it’s worth a shot!
+This might only work if you’re a massive nerd (like me) but it’s worth a shot!
 The genesis of the Keeping Up With The Penguins blog was that my husband noticed I take extensive notes as I read (no matter what it is I’m reading); he suggested I put them to use, and here we are!
 It’s a habit that never quite left me after university.
-I find that writing down things that occur to me as I’m reading (whether it be direct quotes from the text, or something it reminds me of, or my thought about what’s happening) doesn’t just help me remember the story, but also understand it.
+I find that writing down things that occur to me as I’m reading (whether it be direct quotes from the text, or a memory it triggered, or my thought about what’s happening in the plot) doesn’t just help me remember the story, but also understand it.
 Just keep a small notepad and pen handy when you’re reading, and see if it helps at all.